Often the question that intrigues people that are planning for their PMP exam is: What does it take to get PMP certificate?

 Paid simulators are available for a price for a reason.
-Most of them are prepared by competent PMPs that contribute towards actual PMP exam, so you can expect the similar variation of questions as on the real test.
+Most of them are prepared by competent PMPs that contribute towards the actual PMP exam, so you can expect a similar variation of questions as on the real test.
 One of them is this one.

 PMP simulators are kept up to date (remember 25 pre-test questions PMI includes amongst your 200 questions?
 It’s a rolling list and some of the questions make to the real exam), they mimic the style and variation of real exam questions, and they help you practice your strategy of attack.

 If you consider the average age of PMP test takers to be 30+ yrs (no official word, based on inputs on forums) one is several years away from the regular practice of taking 4-hour long exams.
 A PMP simulator that allows you 200 question, timed exams helps you replicate real exam situation.
 You can practice optimizing your 4 hours on the exam in order to answer most of the questions correctly in the given time.